acomagu/fish-async-prompt/README.md

 ## Configurations

-If you have problems, try changing the values of these variables.
+If you have problems, try changing the values of these variables. **When you changed the configurations, please restart your shell.**

 ### `async_prompt_inherit_variables`